Sable Mountain Lodge sits high up above the Beho Beho hills.

 Drinks included: Drinks are not included.

-Birdwatching: To see a variety of bird life, perhaps do some walking whilst at Sable Mountain and head out into the dense brachystegia forest.
-This is a great place for birds and you can expect to see a host of forest species including the exquisite Livingstone's turaco, a variety of hornbills and the vociferous forest weaver.See more ideas for Birdwatching in Tanzania
+Birdwatching: Walking and heading out into the dense brachystegia forest offers superb Tanzanian birdwatching at Sable Mountain.
+You can expect to see a host of forest species including Livingstone's turaco, hornbills and the vociferous forest weaver.See more ideas for Birdwatching in Tanzania

 Wildlife safaris: The surrounding woodland is a lovely place to experience a variety of wildlife.
 Whilst on guided safari walks, you might have the opportunity to see forest associated species such as blue monkey, black-and white colobus and the amazing chequered elephant shrew.
 Game drives concentrate on the plains in the vicinity of the camp and the north of the park.
 There are very few other vehicles around, although when last we visited there wasn't much game around either.See more ideas for Wildlife safaris in Tanzania